Giles: It doesn't matter how long you were gone, Buffy. You were physically dead, thus causing the activation of the

 Kendra: She died?

 Buffy: Just a little.Something — a piece of Applied Phlebotinum, a prophecy or other mystical event, or possibly just a custom or law — mandates a death, often the death of the protagonist.
 Fortunately, whatever it is defines death very specifically.
 It means "your heart has stopped beating" or, in some cases, "you can't fog a mirror".
 If a separate medical intervention ends up succeeding, the original contrivance won't notice or care.
 Naturally, this plot twist has gotten a lot more common along with such interventions, a case of Technology Marches On making resurrection (once the stuff of miracles) a mere slap on the wrist.
 In reality, most countries' legal systems now define "death" as an irreversible cessation of brain function.
 One reason this became necessary was that, under older "cessation of heartbeat" definitions, a criminal who'd received a heart transplant could hypothetically have argued that they were legally dead (because their original heart had permanently ceased to beat) and couldn't be prosecuted.
-A specific form of Loophole Abuse.
+A specific form of Loophole Abuse and Fantastic Legal Weirdness.
 Compare Only Mostly Dead, Flatline Plotline.
 When this is used to wiggle out of a prophetic death, it's a form of No Man of Woman Born.
 Tangentially related to Tricked Out Time, where you rescue someone from the past who was going to die, but in such a way that the timeline is unaltered.

 open/close all folders